meteor-activeroute/legacy/readme.md

 [![Gitter](https://badges.gitter.im/Join Chat.svg)](https://gitter.im/zimme/meteor-iron-router-active?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 I used [iron-router-active](https://github.com/XpressiveCode/iron-router-active)
-as inspiration and did a coffeescript rewrite as it wasn't very active, pun intended :P Also made a small functional change and also an API rewrite.
+as inspiration and did a coffeescript rewrite as it wasn't very active.
+I've made a small functional change and also an API rewrite.

 `isActiveRoute` and `isActivePath` returns the string `active` or boolean `false` unless you specify `className` then this string is returned instead of